orstewar/ist346-content/labs/H.md

 [myshare]
-        path = /home/ist-t-user
+        path = /home/testuser
-        valid users = ist-t-user
+        valid users = testuser
         read only = No
         guest ok = Yes
 ```

-If there is an error it will tell you, the output below is shortened so you can see the error.
+If there is an error it will tell you, the output below is shortened so you can see the error, where I named the path `pathjk`

 ```
 Load smb config files from /etc/samba/smb.conf